Vitamin B complex - detailed information

 Recommended daily dose: 13 – 17 mg

-Contained in 100 grams: dried yeast (42 mg), peanuts (15.3 mg), pork liver (15.7 mg), beef liver (13.6 mg), oyster mushrooms (10 mg), chicken (10 mg), sardine (9.7 mg), tuna (8.5 mg), salmon (8.2 mg), pumpkin seeds (7.8 mg), mackerel (7.7 mg), ham (6.9 mg), chanterelle (6.5 mg), wholemeal flour (5.5 mg), brown rice (5.2 mg), dried apricots (3.3 mg)
+Contained in 100 grams: Dried yeast (42 mg), peanuts (15.3 mg), pork liver (15.7 mg), beef liver (13.6 mg), oyster mushrooms (10 mg), chicken (10 mg), sardines (9.7 mg), tuna (8.5 mg), salmon (8.2 mg), pumpkin seeds (7.8 mg), mackerel (7.7 mg), ham (6.9 mg), chanterelle mushrooms (6.5 mg), wholemeal flour (5.5 mg), brown rice (5.2 mg), dried apricots (3.3 mg)

 Vitamin B5 (pantothenic acid)